 The Six Enemies Of the Human Being

+How can I attain perpetual peace or bliss in my life of struggle and chaos?
+Everyone confronts this challenge.
 The human being is incessantly searching for constant peace and happiness in his life.
 He is aware of his incomplete life and continuously tries to upgrade it.
 He knows also that he is subject to the destructively overpowering impact of his six enemies on him.
 The six enemies are desire, anger, greed, jealousy, delusion, and vanity listed in the Hindu scriptures.

 The Four Stages of Human Life